Dragon's Lair

 “There are different difficulties and the original arcade mode to play, so it has replayability.”

-“10 euros are a bit much for it though, in my opinion, as the game does not have that much replay value and even during one playthrough the player gets to go through mirrored versions of level segments.”
+“10 euros are a bit much for it though, in my opinion, as the game does not have that much of a replay value and even during one playthrough the player gets to go through mirrored versions of level segments.”

 “I give it a no recommendation because it's rather short and there isn't much replayability.”